homeall/caddy-reverse-proxy-cloudflare/README.md

 # Caddy reverse proxy with cloudflare plugin

+## About This Project

 This docker image is based on work from [@lucaslorentz](https://github.com/lucaslorentz/caddy-docker-proxy) which I included the [plugin Cloudflare](https://github.com/caddy-dns/cloudflare).

-Please review the *links above* in order to use it.
+This is only difference between this one and his image.

+If you need more details about how to use this image I will adivce you to go on his GitHub and review the [documentation](https://github.com/lucaslorentz/caddy-docker-proxy).

 It is useful if you are planning to use the reverse proxy from [Caddy](https://caddyserver.com/) together with [Let's Encrypt](https://letsencrypt.org/) and [Cloudflare DNS](https://www.cloudflare.com/dns/) as a challenge.

-Very great for *wildcard domains*.
+The main purpose of creating this image is to have DNS chalange for **wildcard domains**.

+I am using GitHub Actions where weekly it will update docker image and both plugins.

 Note: you will need **the scoped API token** for this setup.
 Please analyze this **[link](https://github.com/libdns/cloudflare#authenticating)**.